UBO in Complex Structures: Trusts, Nominees, and Shell Companies

 The future of UBO regulations will likely see a tightening of global standards.
 Governments worldwide are expected to implement stricter UBO disclosure requirements to enhance transparency and combat financial crimes more effectively.

-Advancements in technology such as blockchain could revolutionise UBO tracking and reporting, providing more secure and immutable records of ownership.
+Advancements in technology could revolutionise UBO tracking and reporting, providing more secure and immutable records of ownership.

 There are ongoing efforts to create a more unified global approach to UBO regulation with initiatives like FATF’s recommendations driving countries to harmonise their regulations, making it easier to track beneficial ownership across borders and reducing jurisdictional complexity.